 If you notice these signs, call the vet immediately and do some first aid remedies.
 Cool them down by wrapping them in a cool, wet towel or placing them in tepid water but never in ice cold water.

 Rabbits are safer indoors since they are away from the danger of predators and extreme environmental conditions.
 They can hang around the outdoors, too, but they must be kept safe from predatory animals and the weather should be cool enough for them not to develop heat stress.

 Huge birds attack rabbits so you should be on the lookout for them if you’re going to let your rabbit loose in the outdoors.
 Make sure that they do not dig holes in the ground as well.

 Rabbits are commonly for sale in pet shops.
 It’s easy to find bunnies in your local pet shops if you want to buy one.
 However, these days with all the bunnies that are left at animal shelters, it’s a better idea to adopt.

-We hope we provided you with helpful facts about having rabbits as pets.
-We personally believe that they are great pets to have and they can brighten your life for as long as 10 to 12 years under great care.
+We hope we have provided you with helpful facts about having rabbits as pets.
+We personally believe that they are great pets to have, and they can brighten your life for as long as 10 to 12 years under great care.